Raspberriez/Raspberriez/README.md

-- Add all the SD models I wanna try
 - Rewrite the app to fix codesign issues
 - Test ElleKit on sideloaded
-- Add orig for batched hooks
-- Add GroupableFunc

 "Some mysteries aren't questions to be answered but just a kind of opaque fact, a thing which exists to be not known"

-Holy shit I think I got it.
-What a mess but it might work

 ```
 protocol Proto<T> {